 Note: If you have a VTAP100 PCB version 3a or earlier the connections will be different, please contact us for manuals specific to your hardware.
-(If you are not sure which version PCB you have, just follow the instructions in Find your hardware version.)
+(If you are not sure which version PCB you have, just Check status in BOOT.TXT follow the instructions in Find your hardware version.)